 - Check your flooring.
-If you have a floor that easily marks like real wood floor, request special costars be placed on the feet of your Sofa.
+If you have a floor that easily marks like a real wood floor, request special costars be placed on the feet of your Sofa.
 This stops scratches and unwanted marks on your floor.

 I paid a visit to MULTIYORK in Leeds that specialise in sofas and interiors to view their range and for a chance to have a chat with one of the specialists.
-Of course I also wanted to put the sofas they had on display through the comfort test.
-They specialise in one of a kind sofas where you choose the rules, when it comes to creating the perfect sofa.
+Of course, I also wanted to put the sofas they had on display through the comfort test.
+They specialise in one of a kind sofas where you choose the rules when it comes to creating the perfect sofa.
 You choose the style, fabric and comfort level.
 After having a leather sofa I really fancied going for fabric this time.
 My only concern with a fabric sofa over leather is keeping it looking as good as new, especially with children in the house.
 I was surprised to find out you can purchase signature replaceable covers on most of the sofas meaning you can have a spare set to change whenever the mood takes you to give your sofa a brand new look.

 After searching the store it became apparent the difference in taste me and my husband have.
 Take a look below.

-My choice in sofa.
+My choice on the sofa.

 For me, I am looking for a vintage style sofa with casters in a plain soft fabric with just the right amount of bounce in the cushions, whilst my husband is wanting an oversized modern L shaped sofa, perfect for stretching out on and watching movies.

-And his choice in sofa.
+And his choice on the sofa.

 Seriously, choosing the right sofa is hard work.
 I can’t stress enough that you shouldn’t just settle.
 You should make sure that you are truly happy with your choice.